vgough/encfs/README.md

 ## Unique Features

-EncFS has a few features still not found anywhere else (as of Dec 2014) that may be interesing to you:
+EncFS has a few features still not found anywhere else (as of Dec 2014) that may be interesting to you:

 ### Reverse mode